+It is important to emphasize that Eqs.\,\eqref{eq1} and \eqref{eq2} above are not independent evolution equations for two different fields, since both are imposed on the same reduced shift function $\beta(t,x)$.
+Thus, the Burgers-type and heat-type equations should be interpreted as a constrained auxiliary decomposition of the reduced shift-vector equation, rather than as two freely specifiable and independent PDEs.
+This compatibility condition must be taken into account before assigning any explicit Burgers shock profile or heat-kernel profile to the same shift function $\beta(t,x)$.

-Eq.\ \eqref{eq1} is the complete Burgers equation, where $\nu$ is the diffusion coefficient together with $h_1(t)$ and the cosmological constant acting as a diffusion source.
-Eq.\ \eqref{eq2} is the heat equation with diffusivity constant $\nu/2$ \cite[see Ref.][]{Evans2010} together with $h_2(t)$ and the cosmological constant acting as a heat source.
-Let us respectively define the diffusivity and heat sources by means of the following functions,
+One may interpret Eq.\,\eqref{eq1} as the complete Burgers equation, where $\nu$ is the diffusion coefficient together with $h_1(t)$ and the cosmological constant acts as a diffusion source.
+One may additionally interpret Eq.\,\eqref{eq2} as the heat equation with the diffusivity constant $\nu/2$ \cite[see Ref.][]{Evans2010} together with $h_2(t)$ and the cosmological constant acting as a heat source.